padresmurfa/style_guides/csharp_unit_tests.md

 1. **GIVEN**
    - Set up initial conditions and inputs.
    - Assign variables with the prefix `given_`.
+   - when test fixtures are used, they should be allocated in this section
    - **Test Fixtures** should be named `Fixture_*` and assigned to `given_*` variables.
+   - The GIVEN section should always be the first section in a test, unless there is nothing to define in GIVEN, in which case it should be omitted.

+1. **SETUP**
+   - perform all test initialization that prepares the non-mocked environment (e.g., creating HttpContext, configuring dependency injection, and setting up request parameters)
+   - variables created in this section should be prefixed with `env_*` (e.g. env_httpContext, env_actionContext)
+   - when constants or variables are needed in this section that are important for the overall comprehensibility of the test, they should be declared in variables in the GIVEN section instead
+   - the SETUP section should follow the GIVEN section, unless there is nothing to setup in SETUP, in which case it should be omitted
+   - the SETUP section should not refer to mock_ variables.
+If it needs to do so, and this cannot be solved by moving mocked setup into the MOCKING section, then consider moving the MOCKING section above the SETUP section

 1. **MOCKING**
    - Define and configure **mock objects**.
    - Mock variables must be named `mock_*`.
    - **Use constructor injection for dependencies**, or use mocking frameworks like Moq.

-1. **SETUP**
-   - perform all test initialization that prepares the non-mocked environment (e.g., creating HttpContext, configuring dependency injection, and setting up request parameters)
-   - variables created in this section should be prefixed with `env_*` (e.g. env_httpContext, env_actionContext)
+   - The MOCKING section should follow the SETUP section, or be omitted if no mocking is required.
+Under special circumstances described above, it may be placed before the SETUP section.

 1. **SYSTEM UNDER TEST**
-   - Assigns the system under test to a variable named sut
+   - Assigns the system under test to a variable named `sut`
    - if multiple systems are being tested for some reason, assign them to separate`sut_*` variables.

 1. **WHEN**